typable/mergson/README.md

 # mergson
-A easy to use CLI based JSON merger
+An easy-to-use CLI for merging JSON files